jcmf/gribbl/data-uri.coffee.md

       fragment = opts.fragment or ''
       if fragment and fragment[0] != '#' then fragment = '#' + fragment

 Ready to encode.
-Base64 is easy, bceause the Buffer module does all the work.
+Base64 is easy, because the Buffer module does all the work.

       if base64